silk-a-i/silk/docs/README.md

 ## Configuration

-Silk can be configured using a `.silk/config.js` or `.silk/config.json` file in your project root.
+Silk can be configured using a `.silk/config.js` file in your project root.

 Example config:
 ```js